 A Boat Ride To Ratargul Swamp Forest

 Then explored the Dreamland, Ratargul Swamp Forest in Gowainghat.
 Ratargul Swamp Forest is one of the best freshwater swamp forests in the world.
-My most favorite destination in Sylhet is Ratargul Swamp Forest in terms of extraordinary beauty and adventure.
-A boat ride at this forest will be always a memorable one.
+My most favorite destination in Sylhet is Ratargul Swamp Forest regarding extraordinary beauty and adventure.
+A boat ride in this forest will always be a memorable one.
 The boatman (Jaynal) was such a kind person.
-He amazed me with his priceless smile and good talks.
-If anything really attracts me that is simplicity.
-Every love from new peoples around me throughout my journey will be always remembered.
+He amazed me with his priceless smile and right talks.
+If anything attracts me is simplicity.
+Every love from new peoples around me throughout my journey will always remember.

 Amazing Landscape from Ratargul Swamp Forest